-1. The addition or alteration of the location or size of original window fenestrations on contributing or historic buildings is not allowed, unless the historic architectural review commission finds that the alteration will not adversely impact character defining elevations of a building.
+1. The addition or alteration of the location or size of original window fenestrations on contributing or historic buildings is not allowed, unless the Historic Architectural Review Commission finds that the alteration will not adversely impact character defining elevations of a building.
 This also applies to alteration of a historic window fenestration in order to install doors.
-Restoring original location and dimensions of fenestrations is highly advised.
+Restoring the original location and dimensions of fenestrations is highly advised.
+The addition or any alteration of location or size of

-The addition or any alteration of location or size of original window fenestrations on elevations not visible from the street may be considered appropriate if character defining features and historic material is not lost or jeopardize by the new proposed design.
+The addition or any alteration of location or size of original window fenestrations on elevations not visible from the street may be considered appropriate if character defining features and historic material is not lost or jeopardized by the new proposed design.
 These proposed applications shall be considered on a case-by case basis.

-- 2. For a contributing or historic building where a new use requires emergency escape and rescue openings such changes in fenestration dimensions and / or locations shall be done on secondary elevations not visible from the right-of-way.
-All proposed alterations to accommodate emergency egress shall require historic architectural review commission approval. - 3.
-Fenestration sizes in contributing or historic buildings shall be maintained.
-Dropped ceilings, new interior walls, or additional floors shall be done to maintain the exterior reading of the openings and
+2. For a contributing or historic building where a new use requires emergency escape and rescue openings such changes in fenestration dimensions and / or locations shall be considered on secondary elevations not visible from the right-of-way.
+All proposed alterations to accommodate emergency egress shall require historic architectural review commission approval.

-glazing.

-- 4. Changes in window fenestrations on non-contributing or non-historic buildings shall be made in a manner that will be harmonious to the building and surrounding built environment.
+- 3. Fenestration sizes in contributing or historic buildings shall be maintained.
+Dropped ceilings, new interior walls, or additional floors shall be undertaken only if the work maintains the exterior reading of the openings and glazing. - 4.
+Changes in window fenestrations on non-contributing or non-historic buildings shall be made in a manner that will be harmonious to the building and surrounding built environment. - C. Energy savings for existing windows Existing windows, whether historic or not, can be modified to increase their efficiency and function without damaging the character of a building.

-- C. Window retrofitting

-Existing windows, whether historic or not, can be modified to increase their efficiency and function without damaging the character of a building.
 The use of storm panels, interior insulating shades, interior insulation panels, and other interior window coverings are some of current available alternatives that can reduce energy gain and loss without the need of replacing existing windows.

 Window films with no reflective finish may be another alternative to consider.
-New technologies, such as ceramic window films that do not change the color of an existing window glazing when viewed from outside may also be considered.
+New technologies, such as ceramic window films that do not change the color of an existing window glazing when viewed from outside Page 22 of 32 may also be considered and encouraged considering F.S.
+163.04.
 In all cases a sample of the product applied to the existing glass will be required as well as technical data available for the product.

-When special circumstances require opacity on a window, for a specific use of a building or space, and no alternative options listed in the first paragraph of window retrofitting section can be meet, the applicant must present a sample of the proposed alternative and reasons why other solutions cannot meet the use requirement.
-These cases will be evaluated on their own merit, and on an individual basis, by the commissioners.
+When special circumstances require opacity on a window, for a specific use of a building or space, and no alternative options listed in the first paragraph of window retrofitting section can be met, the applicant must present a sample of the proposed alternative and reasons why other solutions cannot meet the use requirement.
+These cases will be evaluated on their own merit, and on an individual basis, by the Commission.